 Foods high in insoluble fiber are root vegetables, such as carrots, parsnips, and potatoes.
 Other good sources include dark green plants, whole wheat products, nuts, and dried apricots.

-But as you know that fresh apricots contain more water content than dried apricots.
+But as you know, fresh apricots contain more water content than dried apricots.
 But their fiber content is equal when equally weighted.
 So a half-cup of dried apricots can provide 4.9 grams of fiber, and it concludes around 19.5% percent of the daily need.

 Food rich in fiber plays a significant role in getting rid of constipation problems.
 Apricots contain a high amount of soluble and insoluble fiber.
-This helps in bowel movement, and play a significant role in the prevention of constipation.
+This helps in bowel movement and plays a significant role in the prevention of constipation.

 If you suffer from sudden constipation, apricot grains are the best choice for you among the many.
 Because it helps to organize the excretion process and treats sudden constipation.